 Literacy teachers should aim to embed poetry into their routine, however there are different ways to approach it at each year level.

-This is the advice of literacy experts Phil and Sharon Callen, who believe that poetry plays a key role in literacy learning and should be embraced by teachers.
+This is the advice of literacy expert Sharon Callen, who believe that poetry plays a key role in literacy learning and should be embraced by teachers.

 But firstly, the duo said that before teachers can develop their lesson plan, they first must understand the purpose of poetry.

 “Why do we teach it?
 Why poetry?
 When we immerse our students in rich, lively poetry, we’re really introducing them to this intensity and this concise, skilfully crafted language.
 So students can then really learn how writers or poets convey a maximum amount of thought and feeling in the fewest carefully chosen words,” Sharon said on episode 29 of The Teacher’s Tool Kit for Literacy.

 “In a way, everything we need to know about reading and writing actually exists within a poem because it’s there in this smaller, tight and concise world.